-- Annual budgets developed by on-site property managers and reviewed and consolidated into portfolio requests by area or housing program managers. - Adopted budgets at the property and/or community level that include allocation of subsidies, where applicable, to balance the projected annual budget this balanced property budget becomes the basis for assessing actual performance. - Monthly property-based financial reports comparing year-to-date actual to budgeted performance for the current and prior years. - Quarterly portfolio reviews are conducted with the responsible property manager(s) and the area, housing program managers and SHA's Asset Management Team, including Budget and Accounting staff.
+- Annual budgets developed by on-site property managers and reviewed and consolidated into portfolio requests by area or housing program managers. - Adopted budgets at the property and/or community level that include allocation of subsidies, where applicable, to balance the projected annual budget.
+This balanced property budget becomes the basis for assessing actual performance. - Monthly property-based financial reports comparing year-to-date actual to budgeted performance for the current and prior years. - Quarterly portfolio reviews and/or other timely financial reviews are conducted with the responsible property manager(s) and the area or housing program managers, with SHA's Asset Management Team and/or Budget and Accounting staff.